 About Commissioning Artworks

 Sometimes you love and appreciate an artist’s body of work, but want an artwork customized to your fit your decor colors and style, or most often, the perfect size for a specific spot in your home or office.
 We have successfully worked with many collectors and artists to help define and execute their unique vision in a commissioned piece.
 One of our favorite collectors has commissioned artwork by New York based artist Iris Scott, for each room in her house, and the process was exhilarating!
 We worked with the collector’s decorator, brought sample artwork to her home, and superimposed renderings of artwork on photos of her wall spaces, until we reached the perfect outcome for the collector.
 Our staff facilitates all communications between busy collectors and artists, resulting in a relaxed and FUN experience for all.
 The following FAQs give you an overview of the process.
-Email us at firstname.lastname@example.org or call 619-354-5969 for more information – and get started!
+Email us at [email protected] or call 619-354-5969 for more information – and get started!

 PLEASE NOTE – Iris Scott – Master Finger Painter – is only accepting a limited number of commissions for 2019.
 Her 2018 list is full.
 Read more details here.

 Q. What does it cost to commission an artwork?

 Generally, commissioned pieces are priced slightly higher than comparable pieces in the artist’s portfolio, because of the additional time and effort to consult with all parties, and create a very specific work.
 There are no surprises and the contract or invoice spells out the details very clearly.

-Q. Why should I work with the gallery staff to commission an artwork?
+Q. Why should I work with the gallery team to commission an artwork?